 Frequently Asked Questions

 The following FAQs are in relation to road/access construction works scheduled for 2019 as part of the Hanwood Park development at East Kettering.
-We have also created this document which includes details and maps of the planned works for:
+The works included:

 - Cranford Road Closure (starting on 17th April)

 - Access E (Barton Road / Warkton Lane)

 - Access F (Barton Road / A14 Junction 10)

 - Junction g (Cranford Road / Barton Road)

 Hanwood Park is the new housing development in East Kettering, which over the next 20 years will deliver 5,500 homes, four primary schools, a secondary school, shops, community buildings, employment centres, leisure facilities and parks.
 The development is promoted and led by the developer Hanwood Park LLP, who received outline planning permission in 2010, giving them approval for the overall use of the land.